-Life Sans Instagram
+Life Without Instagram

 It’s been almost 10 months since I deactivated Instagram.
 I stopped mainly because I did not like how much time I spent watching Reels.
 It was a huge time sink that did not benefit me in any way.
 I was inspired at the time by a friend who was able to keep an active, social life without Instagram so I decided to give it a try myself.
 I want to take this time to reflect on my life sans Instagram.